Science Circles

 By understanding the connection between everyday life and physics, students can become young scientists, deepening their understanding and enjoying the process of doing physics.

-A group of people sitting around a table
+A group of people standing around a table

 Goals for student learning